 Japanese Knotweed (management plan)

-The invasive plants are managed by a 3-person Natural Areas Crew in summer, funded in part by the Wildlife Habitat Incentives Program (WHIP) of the U.S. Natural Resources Conservation Service.
-During the school year, one work-study student manages data, writes management plans, and organizes students and other volunteers in classes, clubs, and at volunteer events.
+These invasive plants are managed by a multifaceted team consisting of a part-time, year-round Vermont Housing and Conservation Board (VHCB) AmeriCorps member, a 3-person Natural Areas Crew in summer, funded in part by the Wildlife Habitat Incentives Program (WHIP) of the U.S. Natural Resources Conservation Service, and a work-study student throughout the school year.
+This team eradicates invasive plants, manages data, writes management plans, and organizes students and other volunteers in classes, clubs, and at volunteer events.